OctopusDeploy/Architecture/Extensibility/DeploymentTargets.md

 ### Deployment Target Type

-Some steps have already been taken to make the Deployment Target Type object extensible.
-It already lives in the Extensibility world and should require significant changes.
+Some steps have already been taken to make the DeploymentTargetType object extensible.
+It already lives in the Extensibility world and shouldn't require significant changes.

 ### CommunicationStyle